sc2kfix/sc2kfix/README.md

 ## Known issues
 * NOTICE: The 1995 CD Collection version of the game is now deprecated.
 Please use the 1996 Special Edition version of the game going forward to receive the latest updates.
-* BUG: Something may have changed in Windows 11 24H2 that breaks SCURK's pick-and-place tool; this is being investigated.
 * DEBUG: Experimental support for the 1995 Interactive Demo of the game has been added.
 This is not intended to support the full feature set of sc2kfix, and is only meant to help with ascertaining differences between the demo and release versions of the game.